brianna-keune-cs/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

         and tell me to stop tossing eggs.
 We'd then count the eggs in the basket to determine the amount of floors until eggs will start breaking.

+Oh and this is linear search, O(n) because I count each floor until I find a broken egg.